smhigley/11ty-site/writing/activedescendant.md

 There are of course other nuances to tracking focus changes that also have the potential to cause premature hair loss in developers:
 - If `document.activeElement` is queried in a blur event handler, it will return `document.body`.
 - Pressing the tab key does not always move focus starting from `document.activeElement`.
 There are times when the [sequential focus navigation starting point](https://sarahmhigley.com/writing/focus-navigation-start-point/) diverges from the currently focused element.
 - When navigating the web using a keyboard paired with an iOS device, the web page receives focus events, but _no keyboard or pointer events_.
-Someday I will write 5000 words about the focus-handling implications for this that will never be published because of all the swearing.
+Someday I will write 5000 words about the focus-handling implications for this and it will never be published because of all the swearing.
 - Some other weird edge case that I either can't remember or blissfully have yet to encounter.

 As with many things, focus is simple right up until it isn't.